 - 2 teaspoons pure vanilla extract

 - A pinch of salt

 - 2 cups fresh or frozen and thawed strawberries

-- Using a food processor or blender, puree strawberries.
+- Using a food processor or blender, puree the strawberries.
 Set aside.

-- In a small saucepan, over medium-high, heat the milk until almost boiling (do not let boil)
+- In a small saucepan, over medium-high, heat the milk until it is almost boiling (do not let boil).

-- Remove from heat then slowly add the heated milk to the egg yolks a little at a time.
-Whisk constantly to prevent the eggs from cooking (you don’t want scrambled eggs!)
+- Remove the milk from the heat then slowly add the heated milk to the egg yolks a little at a time.
+Whisk constantly to prevent the eggs from cooking (you don't want scrambled eggs!)

-- Remove from heat and pour through the sieve into the cream.
+- Remove from the heat and pour through the sieve into the cream.

 - Cover and set aside to cool.
-Once mixture is cool, place in fridge until completely cold, several hours or overnight.
+Once the mixture is cool, place it in the fridge until it is completely cold, several hours or overnight.

-- Process ice cream according to your ice cream maker’s directions.
+- Process the ice cream according to your ice cream maker's directions.

 - Enjoy straight away or place in the fridge for a few hours to harden.

 Licking your lips for more ice cream recipes?
 Check out the rest of the Ice Cream Sundays Series: